D-Roberts/deeplearning-video-spatiotemp/LorenzMap/README.md

 ### Training and inference

-To run code with default parameters (conditional Wavenet architecture runs in 24 seconds end to end and achieves 5 fold better test RMSE than state of the art reported in https://arxiv.org/abs/1703.04691):
+Conditional Wavenet architecture runs in 24 seconds end to end (CPU) and achieves on average the test RMSE reported in https://arxiv.org/abs/1703.04691):

 ###### default setting
 ```